 are needed, usually every 6 or 12 months and we shall ask you to make an appointment with the doctor or nurse.
 There are certain important checks we need to perform to ensure your medicines are still doing their job and are not causing any problems and that your condition is monitored.
 When the computer indicates a review is due, please do not delay as the computer blocks any further issues once you are overdue.
 If you have been unable to come in time, please NEVER stop your medicines; let us know the circumstances and we shall issue a prescription to keep you going.

 Ask us to help synchronise your medicines so you can request them all in one go.

-Hospital Outpatient prescriptions are commonly given as requests to the GP to prescribe, though sometimes the prescription will be intended for dispensing at the hospital pharmacy, especially if the need is urgent or the drugs are for hospital supply only.
+are commonly given as requests for the GP to prescribe.
+These are usually not urgent.
+Sometimes the prescription will be intended for dispensing at the hospital pharmacy, especially if the need is urgent or the drugs are for hospital supply only.
 Please check carefully.
 Private prescriptions

-Private prescriptions from another doctor should normally be cashed at a pharmacy.
-We are not obliged to convert these to NHS prescriptions.
-Once you are established on the medicines we can provide repeat prescriptions on the NHS as normal provided we have received written information from that doctor and that we judge the prescription is appropriate.
+Once you are established on the medicines, we can provide repeat prescriptions on the NHS as normal, provided we have received written information from that doctor and that we judge the prescription is appropriate.
 Some prescriptions may be for medication which is not in our practice drug formulary and we may substitute it for something similar.